edouardkombo/vdd-pattern/README.md

-## Welcome to Vocabulary Driven Database Pages
+## Welcome to Vocabulary Driven Database Pattern

-Founded by Edouard Kombo, VDD pattern is a collaborative community with the mission to create, maintain and promote schemas for structured databases following DRY principle.
+Founded by Edouard Kombo, VDD pattern or "Me paradigm" is a collaborative community with the mission to create, maintain and promote schemas for structured databases following DRY principle, and starting exclusively from a user perspective.

 VDD vocabularies cover entities, relationships between entities and actions, and can easily be extended through a well-documented extension model.

 A shared vocabulary makes it easier for developers and architects to decide on a schema and get the maximum benefit for their efforts.

 ### Understand the pattern

-VDD's philosophy starts from a "user" who:
+VDD's philosophy or "me paradigm" starts from a "user" perspective who:
 - is always a representation of "me"
     - "me" is only an identifier (id)
-    - "me" can not exist without an identifier (id)
+    - "me" can not exist without an identifier (id), but
-    - "me" only owns oneToMany relations to multiple attributes called entities
     - "me" can exist without relations
+    - "me" has oneToMany relations to multiple attributes called entities
 - does not repeat himself (DRY)